 48. Gone deep sea fishing

-50. Been to the top of the Eiffel Tower in Paris the Empire State Building
+50. Been to the top ofthe Eiffel Tower in Paris the Empire State Building

 51. Gone scuba diving or snorkeling